plotly/academy/_react/4-redux-state-management.md

 export default connect(mapStateToProps)(App);
 ```

-And that's everything need to get our App to get the location from the Redux state!
+And that's everything we need to get our App to get the location from the Redux state!
 Let's adapt our `App` to get the location from the props:

 ```JS
 // App.js